ianfoster/safedata/Content/projects.md

 in computer security.
 I'd be glad to discuss potential venues with you.

+## Project ideas

+* The Globus team has collected large quantities of file transfer log data that researchers have used to build models of data transfer performance.
+They now want to publish their results and want to share the data on which the research was based.
+But these data contain identifying information about institutions and individual users that is protected by the Globus service usage agreement.
+How can we de-identify the data, create synthetic datasets, or otherwise enable safe data release?

 ## Thanks

 Thanks to my colleague [Ariel Feldman](https://arifeldman.com) for this text, which I adapted from his [CMSC 33251](https://www.classes.cs.uchicago.edu/archive/2017/winter/33251-1/project.html) site.